Tom Osmond: Childhood

-Tom and Virl were both born with severe hearing loss; while Virl has enough hearing to hear and feel a musical beat, Tom is almost completely deaf.
+Tom and Virl were both born with severe hearing loss.
+While Virl can hear and feel a musical beat, Tom is almost completely deaf.

 Their younger brothers originally conceived the musical group in part to support Tom and Virl in purchasing hearing aids.
-Tom and Virl eventually learned how to play several instruments and in later years made occasional appearances with their brothers and sister, most notably the Christmas specials during the 1970s and early 1980s.
-Both brothers became the inspiration for the Children's Miracle Network.
-Tom has gained some hearing through medical treatment.
+Tom and Virl eventually learned how to play several instruments and in later years made occasional appearances with their brothers and sister, most notably the Christmas specials during the 1970s and early 1980s, and in the group's last performance together, in 2022, before Wayne's death.